 • Interns should work with their sponsor to set up start and end dates, as well as weekly hours.
 You are not expected to work during times when the university is closed (spring break, etc.), but should clear this with your supervisor.

 • Students are required to read the syllabus to fully understand the expectations of the course.

 • Upon completion of the internship, sponsors will fill out a Sponsor Evaluation Form to evaluate student performance.

 How many hours do interns work?

-In the Anthropology Department our internship is a 2-4 credit-hour course.
-A student works a minimum of 50 hours during the term, although that can be expanded based you're your needs and the student's interest.
+In the Anthropology Department internships are a 2-4 credit-hour course.
+A student works a minimum of 40 hours during the term, although that can be expanded based on student's interest and sponsor needs.

 Unless hired as an employee, the title of student interns should be "intern" and they should not be presented to clients or prospective clients in any other manner.

 It is recommended that students set regular weekly schedules and that any changes be discussed ahead of time.
-Please respect these schedules.
-Students have other commitments outside of their internships, such as classes or other jobs.
 Students should not be expected to work during university breaks (e.g., Spring Break, federal holidays).
 Students should be reimbursed for any expenses including mileage, tolls, or parking fees incurred while on the job.